lucasfurno/docs_en/accounts/muti-factor-authentication/index.md

 ## 1. Enabling MFA on Real-Time Manager {#enabling-mfa-on-rtm}

-You can enable MFA when creating a new user, set it up to active users, or secure access to the main account (Account owner).
+You can enable MFA when creating a new user, set it up to active users, or secure access to your account.

 Enabling MFA to your account:

-1. Access Real-Time Manager with the main account (Account owner).
+1. Access Real-Time Manager.

 2. Click the account menu and select **User Preferences.**